Thanks for a great Question Week 2017!

 It seems we never have time to step back and ask the kind of big, beautiful questions we should be asking—in our schools, our businesses, our civic lives, and our personal lives.

-With that in mind, Warren Berger (author of A More Beautiful Question), in partnership with leading organizations and programs focused on questioning, is sponsoring QUESTION WEEK (running from March 12 to March 18 in 2017 with a nod to master questioner Albert Einstein’s birthday on Tuesday, March 14), designed to raise awareness of the power and value of questioning.
+With that in mind, Warren Berger (author of A More Beautiful Question), in partnership with leading organizations and programs focused on questioning, sponsors QUESTION WEEK every year (in 2017 it ran from March 12 to March 18, with a nod to master questioner Albert Einstein’s birthday on March 14), designed to raise awareness of the power and value of questioning.

 Questioning shouldn’t begin and end with one week, though.